CSharpLecture/Exercises.Day5/README.md

 ## 21. Threads and communication

 Implement a multithreaded program.
-One thread, the worker thread, is doing some time consuming "work" (i.e. counts to infinity) and reports periodically its progress to another thread, the UI thread.
+One thread, the worker thread, is doing some time consuming "work" (i.e. counts to infinity or calculates all prime numbers up to a maximum value) and reports periodically its progress (e.g. every new prime number) to another thread, the UI thread.

-A sample code for the worker thread (without reporting the progress) would be the following:

-    //Ping is available in System.Net.NetworkInformation
-    Ping ping = new Ping();

-    //Replace true with a statement if the loop should continue while (true)
-    {
-        var reply = ping.Send("132.199.99.246");

-        //Use information from reply when reporting progress

-        //Just wait a bit before making sending again Thread.Sleep(1000);
-    }

 One last thing: Avoid cross-threading exceptions!